Menu

 • "Parts replaced at no charge" does not state who pays for the labour to install the parts or for any shipping costs.

-• "Unconditionally guaranteed" usually imposes all kinds of obligations on the buyer, including the requirement of routine maintenance by a factory-authorized agent, or a service charge to accompany all requests for repairs.
+• "Unconditionally guaranteed" often imposes all kinds of obligations on the buyer.
+There may be a requirement of routine maintenance by a factory-authorized agent.
+A service charge may accompany all requests for repairs.

-• The word "guaranteed" means very little by itself, and is only as good as the person or company that makes the promise.
+• The word "guaranteed" means very little by itself.
+It is only as good as the person or company that makes the promise.

-Some people cross out these clauses but the manufacturer usually will not accept any alterations.
+Some people cross out these clauses.
+However, the manufacturer usually will not accept any changes to the warranty.

 Remedies

-As is the case with statutory or express warranties if the manufacturer or seller does not repair the product within a reasonable amount of time you can take it elsewhere to be fixed and sue them for the cost.
-If the additional warranty does not cover the situation remember you can still claim against the seller or the manufacturer for breach of statutory warranties.
+When a product does not live up to a written warranty, whoever gave the warranty must repair or replace the product within a reasonable amount of time.
+If this is not done, you can take it elsewhere to be fixed and sue them for the cost.
+If the additional warranty does not cover the situation, you may still have a claim for a breach of the statutory warranties.

 How helpful was this article?